 Nov.
 26, 2013, Congratulations, Anji, for your successful PhD thesis defense.
 Excellent work!

 Oct.
 15, 2013.
-Our new interdisciplinary project with medical school was funded.
+Our new interdisciplinary project with the USD medical school was funded.

 July 29, 2013.
-Congratulations Dr. Wang, Anji, Jeff, and Qiang for the acceptance of your manuscript for publication on JPC C.
+Congratulations Dr. Wang, Anji, Jeff, and Qiang for the acceptance of your manuscript for publication in JPC C.

 July 19, 2013.
-Congratulations Jeff and Qiang for your publications on JPC A and ECS Transaction.
+Congratulations Jeff and Qiang for your publications in JPC A and ECS Transactions.